 They still had a good deal to work through but had both agreed on enough for one night.
 That had been shortly after midnight.
 Changing and getting into bed together had been somewhat strange – it was a familiar routine they should have performed without thought, but they were both hyper aware of the other.

 Sherlock knew John wanted to have sex and he himself was not entirely opposed to the idea.
 But nor was he entirely comfortable with it.
 John had walked out on him twice.
 He'd had no idea if or when John was coming home after the second time.
 It had hurt him to lose his husband like that, even for a short period of time.
 He had lost his mother permanently a few months ago.
-Losing John on top of that had been heart wrenching.
+Losing John on top of that had been debilitating.
 He had said as much to John, since John wanted to know these things.
 It had made the doctor frown and feel guilty and berate himself silently.
-Sherlock did not revel in John feeling guilty – he simply wanted John never to do that again.
+Sherlock didn't revel in John feeling guilty – he just wanted John never to do that again.

 There was something John had to know, Sherlock decided.
 Immediately.